Sidley, Hunton & Williams, Latham: Business of Law

 Also representing Luminant were Hunton & Williams LLP partner F. William Brownell and Balch & Bingham LLP partner P. Stephen Gidiere.

 Latham & Watkins LLP was also involved in the case, representing EME Homer City Generation LP, a unit of Edison International.
-(EIX) From Latham are partners Gregory Garre, Claudia O’Brien and Lori Alvino McGill.
+(EIX:US) From Latham are partners Gregory Garre, Claudia O’Brien and Lori Alvino McGill.

 Finally, partners Joshua Frank and William Bumpers of Baker Botts LLP represented Entergy Corp., Consolidated Edison Company of New York Inc., Northern States Power Co. - Minnesota, Southwestern Public Service Co. and Western Farmers Electric Cooperative.